Monitoring

 #social#

-Quality & Regulatory Partner, PwC Switzerland
+Partner and Quality and Regulatory Leader, PwC Switzerland